is Febreze safe to use?

 Febreze is safe to use.
 From the ingredients we use, to the formulas and fragrances we create, we follow a rigorous screening process that keeps your safety our top priority.

-We thoroughly check that our ingredients are safe, both on their own and as part of the combined formula, through years of safety testing and collaborations with global safety agencies.
-Contrary to popular belief, Febreze is NOT toxic.
+We take pride in our ingredients and thoroughly check to make sure that they are safe, both on their own and as part of the combined formula, through years of safety testing and collaborations with global safety agencies.
+You can be confident our products are made with the highest standards to keep your home healthy.
 Learn more about how Febreze works here.

 We fit a lot of awesome into a bottle of Febreze AIR.
 But that doesn’t mean you can just cram it anywhere.
 Don’t store Febreze in freezing temps or anywhere above 120ºF (in direct sunlight, in your car, near an open flame, in a volcano, etc.).
 Cool?
 Cool.